 Application Process Notes

 In addition to the process described by the Dean's Office and the Registrar's Office for how to apply for a major/minor, please complete the Spanish minor application form available in the menu.

-If after applying you are denied admission to the major/minor, you may apply again once you have addressed the recommendations made by the Spanish section.
-If your application is deferred, the Spanish section will make a decision immediately after you have taken the necessary steps to address the reasons for being deferred.
+If after applying you are denied admission to the major/minor, you may apply again once you have addressed the recommendations made by the Department of Spanish.
+If your application is deferred, the department will make a decision immediately after you have taken the necessary steps to address the reasons for being deferred.